gozepolat/gozepolat.github.io/_tabs/about.md

 - information theory,
 - statistical mechanics.

 My [Ph.D. thesis](https://open.metu.edu.tr/bitstream/handle/11511/104170/index.pdf) focused on graph based analysis and comparison of deep learning models.
-I have a peer reviewed [publication](https://iopscience.iop.org/article/10.1088/2632-2153/acc713) that introduced the [reusability prior](./research), and a new methodology to rank DL models in terms of estimated performance _without any training_.
+I have a peer reviewed [publication](https://iopscience.iop.org/article/10.1088/2632-2153/acc713) that introduces a new methodology to rank DL models in terms of estimated performance _without any training_.

 During my Ph.D.
 I also dabbled in genetic algorithms.
 I was particularly interested in treating the model architecture as genotype and sharing parameters across different models.
 This led to a PyTorch based library, [Revolver](https://github.com/gozepolat/revolver) that allowed neural architecture search (NAS) using genetic operators while reusing model components.